Questions about living in the dorms

 Not that I would or anything but what happens if I break the rules?

 Most likely you will find yourself on lifestyle accountability and support (during which another rule violation can mean suspension or dismissal).
 Some violations carry immediate suspension or dismissal.
 The Resident Director Council or the Student Development Committee will hear the complaint and your response and decide consequences.
-The vice president of Student Life may choose to offer an option to address violations directly with you.
+The vice president of Student Development or the director of Campus Life may choose to offer an option to address violations directly with you.